materialsvirtuallab/nano281/labs/lab2/README.md

    to normalize `train_X` and `test_X`, so that each column has a mean of 0 and standard deviation of 1.
 Store the normalized design matrices to `norm_train_X`, `norm_test_X`.
 (4 points)

-Note that from here out, all model training and validation should be done with the training split and all reported test results should be done using the test split.
+Note that from here out, all model training and validation should be done with the training split.
+The test split is only used for calculating a final model performance assessment in part 5.
+It is not used for any other purposes.
 You should be using proper ML best practices such as cross-validation in fitting the model.
 In all cases, the loss function you use should be the mean squared error.
 You need to figure out where and how to specify the loss function in the training.

 3. Train a simple linear regression model to predict `formation_energy_per_atom`.
 What is the CV score of your model?
    (4 points)